 It isn’t recommended to refreeze any food once you have thawed it out and sweet potatoes are no different.
 The freezing and thawing process can cause food to deteriorate and bacteria to form so you want to avoid freezing more than once.

-Having said that, if you have frozen your sweet potatoes raw and then made chips from them, for example, then you can refreeze them as chips.
+Having said that, if you have frozen your sweet potatoes raw and then cooked them upon thawing, you can refreeze them in their cooked form.

 Do Sweet Potatoes Freeze Well?